PAY RANGE: 11

-This is sanitation enforcement and neighborhood development field work, insuring the publicís participation in, and adherence to the requirements of the Cityís sanitation program.
-Employees in the Neighborhood Development specialty contact residents of city neighborhoods in an effort to enlist and maintain their interest and active support in good sanitation practices.
-Motivating, advising and continually maintaining public interest and participation in such a program are significant aspects of the work.
-Employees in the Enforcement specialty patrol assigned geographical area, enforcing the Cityís sanitation laws and regulations related to streets and walkways and exercising good judgment in the issuance of notices of violations to non-criminal violators.
-Educating the public and community groups on sanitation laws and regulations is a significant aspect of the work.
+This is sanitation enforcement and neighborhood development field work, insuring the publicís participation in, and adherence to the requirements of the Cityís sanitation program.† Positions allocated to the Neighborhood Development assignment contact residents of city neighborhoods in an effort to enlist and maintain their interest and active support in good sanitation practices.† Motivating, advising and continually maintaining public interest and participation in such a program are significant aspects of the work.† Positions allocated to the Enforcement assignment patrol an assigned geographical area, enforcing the Cityís sanitation laws and regulations related to streets and walkways and exercising good judgment in the issuance of notices of violations to non-criminal violators.† Educating the public and community groups on sanitation laws and regulations is a significant aspect of the work.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

 ∑ The position must be responsible for either patrolling an assigned geographical area and enforcing the Cityís sanitation laws and regulations, or contacting City residents in the various neighborhoods in an effort to enlist and maintain their interest and participation in neighborhood development and sanitation.

 ∑ The position must perform the work in the Streets Departmentís Sanitation Program.

 Neighborhood Development Assignment: